kc961163/nlp-embeddings-evaluation/README.md

 - Analogy performance varies by model, with Word2Vec (Google News) generally outperforming GloVe (Wiki Gigaword) on the given tasks.
 - Antonym similarity is a known issue, as embeddings tend to capture contextual similarity without differentiating between synonyms and antonyms.
 - Custom tests further expose the models’ limitations in handling domain-specific and adversarial analogies.
-- Visualizations (using TSNE) complement these quantitative results by revealing the structure of the embedding space and the clustering of semantically similar words.